 Making an affidavit of marriage can be quicker and more convenient than ordering a duplicate copy.
 An Ontario notary public or commissioner of oaths can draft the affidavit for you and witness your signatures.
 They just need the date you were married and details about your marriage, such as the names of your witnesses.
 If you are applying for the Canada Pension Plan or Old Age Security benefits, make a statutory declaration of legal marriage instead.

-Affidavits of identification are used when you lack other ID.
+Affidavits of identification are used when you lack other IDs.
 For instance, the Ontario Student Assistance Program may request proof of Indigenous identity.
-You can attach an affidavit declaring you are an Indigenous person and describing whether you identify as First Nations, Métis, Inuk/Inuit or some other group.
+You can attach an affidavit declaring you are an Indigenous person and describing whether you identify as First Nations, Métis, Inuk/Inuit, or some other group.
 Have your affidavit signed by a commissioner of oaths or notary public before you submit it.

 You bought a new SUV.
 Looks sharp!
 Now you want to transfer your old car to your son.
 Making a sworn statement to gift a family member with a used motor vehicle allows you to transfer it without paying retail sales tax.
 A notary public or commissioner of oaths can witness and sign or seal your completed affidavit of transfer.
-Take the form, proof of Ontario vehicle insurance and your driver’s licence, Safety Standards Certificate and vehicle ownership permit to Service Ontario.
+Take the form, proof of Ontario vehicle insurance, and your driver’s license, Safety Standards Certificate, and vehicle ownership permit to Service Ontario.
 It’s that easy.

 You can settle some estates without probating them.
-For instance, if the deceased had very few assets, their bank may release their funds to you with just a copy of their will, death certificate and proof of your identity.
-Probate court can also be bypassed can also be bypassed by leaving assets to designated beneficiaries.
-Investments like RRSPs, RRIFs, TFSAs and life insurance policies can be distributed without the formality and expense of probate court, provided the deceased left them to named beneficiaries, instead of their estate.
+For instance, if the deceased had very few assets, their bank may release their funds to you with just a copy of their ill, death certificate, and proof of your identity.
+Probate court can also be bypassed by leaving assets to designated beneficiaries.
+Investments like RRSPs, RRIFs, TFSAs, and life insurance policies can be distributed without the formality and expense of probate court, provided the deceased left them to named beneficiaries, instead of their estate.

 Estate administration taxes are waived for Ontario estates under $50,000, so yes, in that regard, you can.
 You can also have a commissioner of oaths or notary public make an affidavit to ask the court to dispense with the requirement that you post a bond to administer a small estate.
 Even though an estate is small, you may still be required by financial institutions to provide a court order to release funds in bank accounts or investments.
 This protects the institution if other next-of-kin make claims.

-How can I receive my deceased relative's mail?
 Make a statutory declaration to give to Canada Post.
-Whether you are estate trustee, personal representative, executor or next of kin, you can have mail redirected to you by having a statutory declaration witnessed by an Ontario commissioner of oaths or notary public.
-If there is no will, the oath confirms you have consent from all other next of kin to request the deceased’s mail.
+Whether you are an estate trustee, personal representative, executor, or next of kin, you can have mail redirected to you by having a statutory declaration witnessed by an Ontario commissioner of oaths or notary public.
+If there is no ill, the oath confirms you have consent from all other next of kin to request the deceased’s mail.